 |Configurable Dashboards and Reports|

-The Sprout plan is Freshsales’ free entry-level plan with a mobile app that provides the basic contact management functionality for more users than offered by other providers.
-It offers record searching and rules-based scoring to help you better prioritize lead follow-up.
-Its alerts and push notifications on your mobile device let you know when you’ve been assigned a task or alert you of an upcoming appointment.
+The Sprout plan is Freshsales’ free entry-level plan with a mobile app that provides basic contact management functionality for more users than offered by other providers.
+It also includes record searching and rules-based scoring to help you better prioritize lead follow-up.
+Its alerts and push notifications on your mobile device let you know when you’ve been assigned a task and reminds you of an upcoming appointment.

-However, the Sprout plan lacks many of the more robust opportunity management features and email tools found in the paid plans.
-For this reason, the Sprout plan is best for businesses that are looking for an affordable tool for managing their contact relationship details on the road or in the office.
+However, the Sprout plan lacks many of the more robust opportunity management features and email tools found in Freshsales’ paid plans.
+For this reason, the Sprout plan is best for businesses that are looking for a free tool for managing their contact relationship details on the road or in the office.

-The Blossom plan has the same contact management features of the Basic plan and costs $12 per user per month.
-The paid plan gives users access to opportunity management, giving you the ability to change deal stages with a tap of the screen, directions to customer locations or arrange an Uber driver for you.
-It also lets you email using templates or dial contacts and log activities without leaving the app.
+The $12 per user per month Blossom plan has the same contact management features as the Sprout plan.
+In addition, it gives users access to opportunity management, giving you the ability to change deal stages with a tap of the screen, get directions to customer locations, or arrange an Uber driver for you, which is a feature not found in the other CRMs we reviewed.
+It also lets you send bulk emails using templates, dial contacts, and log activities without leaving the app.

 The Blossom plan does not include team management functionality.
 Therefore, the Blossom plan is best for individuals or highly independent field sales teams who want to track their calls or send mass emails.

 The Estate plan includes dashboards as part of its reporting features, but extends the tool’s contact relationship management and lead scoring functionality to include a contact’s activities on your website.
-The Estate plan also includes customizable sales processes.
+Contacts are automatically enriched with social profiles, photos, and publicly listed information, saving reps valuable research and data entry time.
+It also includes customizable processes such as creating sales activities.